Morning Habits for a Healthy and Productive Day

 After 6-8 hours without water, your body is naturally dehydrated.
 Keep a large glass of water by your bedside and drink it as soon as you open your eyes.
 This simple act kickstarts your metabolism, helps flush out toxins, and gives you an immediate energy boost.

 Pro tip: Add a slice of lemon to your water for extra vitamin C and to aid digestion.
-Some people swear by warm lemon water first thing in the morning.

 2. Move Your Body

-You don't need an intense workout to reap the benefits of morning movement.
+You don’t need an intense workout to reap the benefits of morning movement.
 The goal is to get your blood flowing and wake up your muscles.
-Here are some options:

-• A brisk walk around the block
+• A brisk walk around the block.

-• Dancing to your favorite songs
+• Dancing to your favorite songs.

 3. Practice Mindfulness or Meditation

-• Deep breathing exercises (try the 4-7-8 technique)
+• Deep breathing exercises (e.g., the 4-7-8 technique).

-• Gratitude journaling – write down three things you're thankful for
+• Gratitude journaling – write down three things you're thankful for.

 4. Fuel Your Body Properly

-Breakfast truly is important, but quality matters more than quantity.
+Breakfast is important, but quality matters more than quantity.
 Your morning meal should provide sustained energy rather than a quick sugar spike followed by a crash.

 5. Limit Morning Screen Time

-This might be the hardest habit for many people, but it's also one of the most impactful.
-Checking your phone immediately upon waking floods your brain with information and other people's priorities before you've had a chance to set your own intentions for the day.
+Checking your phone immediately upon waking floods your brain with information and other people's priorities before you’ve had a chance to set your own intentions for the day.

-Creating Your Personalized Morning Routine
+Making Your Morning Routine Stick

 The Ripple Effect of Great Mornings